Plan to Sue Social Security for an Alleged Overpayment

 On pages three and four, the judge has concluded that, based on the hearing and evidence submitted, there was no reason to decide in my favour.
 The Social Security Administration determined that if I had been receiving help from my mother, then I was no longer eligible to receive the full amount, and that they would take that away from me.

-However, upon new developments of the case, one of my former teachers of the visually impaired, who I’ve spoken to in October 2019, and who is not an attorney, although they had connections to attorneys because of their own legal issues, suggested that if an individual is not able to pay rent for any reason, then one must either borrow money from somebody else, or get evicted.
+However, upon new developments of the case, one of my former teachers of the visually impaired, who I’ve spoken to in October 2019, and who is not an attorney, although they had connections to attorneys because of their own legal issues, suggested that if an individual is not able to pay rent for any reason, then one must either borrow money from somebody else or get evicted.
 ‘Since my mother did not evict me, it means that she is still expecting me to pay back the money that I owe.
 So, by willingly telling the Social Security Administration that I had not been paying rent, it meant that she made the situation worse for her because she is ultimately getting less money from me each month.
-Therefore, I think that if she have had legal representation, the attorney would’ve advised her not to sign whatever Social Security had sent her, but rather, instead sign a different sworn statement saying something like, I hereby certify that Deadname is on loan for the amount of $3,800 for the time period of August 2016 through March 2018, and there would’ve been a different outcome to the case.
+Therefore, I think that if she have had legal representation, the attorney would’ve advised her not to sign whatever Social Security had sent her, but rather, instead sign a different sworn statement saying something like, I hereby certify that Deadname is on loan for the amount of $3,800 for the time period of August 2016 through March 2018, at the rate of $200/month. and there would’ve been a different outcome to the case.
 The Social Security Administration would have requested evidence of a loan or rental agreement and proof that I would indeed pay her back.
 The problem is that there are not many attorneys who are fluent in Spanish, and interpreters are not always available.
-In response to my complaint where I said that I felt like we had not made a strong enough argument, my attorney said that he could not have seen any way to win except perhaps by outright lying under oath.
+In response to my complaint where I said that I felt like we had not made a strong enough argument, my attorney said that they could not have seen any way to win except perhaps by outright lying under oath.

-When I told my attorney about my new argument, he said that it obviously put the judge’s decision in conflict with SSI benefits, but it made sense in the same way.
+When I told my attorney about my new argument, they said that it obviously put the judge’s decision in conflict with SSI benefits, but it made sense in the same way.
 The judge articulated that SSA cannot or should not impose a repayment plan that would undermine the intent of the system.
 They are only using this as an excuse to take back the money they are calling overpaid simply because of a sworn statement signed by my mother when she needs that money more than they do.
-Still, he agreed that although my case might as well be entirely hopeless, the decision made against me was still basically offensive to a larger sense of decency.
-For that reason alone, he invited me to submit a supplemental testimony, which did no good because it did not change the underlying facts of the case or raise any new issues of law.
-He said that he submitted my supplemental testimony electronically, but I got no notice of this, and it wasn’t included in the exhibits provided by the Appeals Council, so I had no way of knowing whether it was received or reviewed.
+Still, they agreed that although my case might as well be entirely hopeless, the decision made against me was still basically offensive to a larger sense of decency.
+For that reason alone, they invited me to submit a supplemental testimony, which did no good because it did not change the underlying facts of the case or raise any new issues of law.
+They said that they submitted my supplemental testimony electronically, but I got no notice of this, and it wasn’t included in the exhibits provided by the Appeals Council, so I had no way of knowing whether it was received or reviewed.

 Thus, I am proposing to settle the debt with my mother by using forgivable loans or rental assistance grants, so that I can put this behind me and move on with my life.
 I am also actively working to reestablish my credit history after I closed all my accounts before legally changing my name.
 This has made it virtually impossible for me to get the needed loan or credit to pay back my mother right away because I lost almost two years of historical information that would’ve helped me attain a good loan offer, but I want to get the satisfaction of turning the tables on Social Security for subsequently making my life worse by providing them with the new evidence.
-I have spent a little over six months disputing with the credit bureaus (with help from the Consumer Financial Protection Bureau) to get them to migrate and merge my reports together.
+I have spent a little over a year disputing with the credit bureaus (with help from the Consumer Financial Protection Bureau) to get them to migrate and merge my reports together.
 I might have to work with a loan officer or credit analyst.
 The good news is that I got approved for an unsecured credit card with a very low credit limit, so hopefully within a year, I’ll have proven myself to be creditworthy again to get the needed amount to pay back the rent.

 If I were still a kid, or if my mother had legal custody of me as an adult, she would have every right to withhold any amount of money to take care of me, and I would have no control over it.
 If I had a job, or if my business was successful, and I was making lots of money, that’s another thing.
 But since neither is the case, I shouldn’t be forced to give up what little money I have and still try to make ends meet.
 And because I’m not paying utilities in addition to the rent, my SNAP benefits are below what most individuals living on Section Eight would get.
 My mother could have gotten a better job, gotten a degree, and have been able to provide me with the best things in life.
 In fact, there is a special needs trust which articulates that disabled people are entitled to have as much right (no more, no less) as anyone else, to experience life’s luxuries and basic needs for the purpose of maintaining good self-esteem.
 That’s why I look forward to the day when one or both of my parents retire so that my brother and I can get Disabled Adult Child Programme benefits.
 I will then invest in an ABLE (Achieve a Better Life Experience) or a IDA (individual development account).